Youth Leaders Guide

 If you have specific requirements which mean you may need some extra help – for example, you may need BSL interpretation of meetings or accessible showers and loos – please let us know by noting this in the additional requirements box on your online booking form, and by getting in touch with us at: hello@dreamingtheimpossible.org

-We want everyone to enjoy DTI, so we have created the Space, to offer just that; a safe, quiet space with a range of sensory activities, for youth and youth leaders to retreat to.
-There will be a great team who will be hanging out in the Space, to offer support and chat to delegates.
-The Space will be available in the main sessions and in the afternoons and evenings.
+We want everyone to enjoy DTI, so we have created the Sensory HQ, to offer just that; a safe, quiet space with a range of sensory activities, for youth and youth leaders to retreat to.
+There will be a great team who will be hanging out in there to offer support and chat to delegates.
+This space will be available in the main sessions and in the afternoons and evenings.

 We want everybody to enjoy the main meeting and engage with what is going on.
 We have an open sided gazebo at the back of the main venue for those people who are finding a crowded environment a bit too much.
 There will be sensory activities, ear defenders, soft flooring and a team ready to welcome you.
 This is a place where you can feel safe and secure in whilst being able to engage with the main meetings.

-The Space is open in the afternoon and evenings for drop in sessions.
+The Sensory HQ is open in the afternoon and evenings for drop in sessions.
 There will be lots of sensory activities and quiet safe spot for youth and youth leaders to retreat too.
 The team would love to meet you there.
 Check out the onsite map to find us.
+There are also Regulation Stations around the site.

 Access to venues